clustervision/trinityX/doc/config_tool.rst

 It is *not* a full-blown configuration manager.
 Amongst other things, as of the time of writing it can't undo a configuration.
 That limitation means that it is only suited to an initial configuration, and not to updating configurations later.

 This document will present the high-level use of the tool.
-For more details, including how to write new post scripts, please see the other chapters of the `Documentation`_.
+For more details, including how to write new post scripts, please see the other chapters of the :doc:`index`.